EKarton/RClone-Drive-WebUI/README.md

    More info is at the [RClone docs](https://rclone.org/commands/rclone_rcd/)

-3. Run this app in development mode by running `yarn start`.
+3. Run this app in development mode by running `yarn start-dev`.
 It should open a web browser on `localhost:3000`

 ### Useful Scripts: